ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 2. A Director shall be a Member.

-3. The initial number of Directors shall be eleven (11).
+3. The number of Directors on October 31, 2012 is seven (7).

 4. No organization, corporation or similar entity, or any affiliate thereof, shall hold, directly or indirectly, more than 40\% of the Board seats, regardless of election results.
 In the event that